nguyenthanhjt/google-data-analytics-professional-certificate-course/3_Prepare-Data-for-Exploration/1_Module-1_Data-types-and-structures/4_Explore-data-types-fields-values/5_VIDEO_Meet-wide-and-long-data.md

 - After that, you'll learn how to identify and avoid bias in data and how to embrace credibility, integrity and ethics.
 - The data adventure moves forward.
 - I'm so glad you're moving with it!

+## This section introduces the concepts of "wide" and "long" data formats

+- Wide Data:
+  - Organized with each data subject represented by a single row with multiple columns - holding values for various attributes.
+  - Convenient for quick identification and comparison of different columns (attributes).
+  - Example: Population data for Latin and Caribbean countries, with each row representing - a country and each column showing the population for a different year.
+- Long Data:
+  - Organized with each row representing one time point per subject, and each subject - having data in multiple rows.
+  - Typically used when there are multiple variables for each subject at each time point.
+  - Compact format, suitable for storing and analyzing data with fewer columns, especially - when there are many time points.
+  - Example: Population data presented with each row representing a specific year for a - particular country.
+- Comparison:
+  - Wide Data:
+    - Rows represent subjects, and columns represent different attributes or time points.
+    - Easy to compare attributes across subjects.
+    - More columns, less height.
+  - Long Data:
+    - Rows represent combinations of subjects and time points.
+    - Suitable for datasets with repeated measurements over time.
+    - Fewer columns, more height.
+- Considerations:
+  - The choice between wide and long data depends on the specific analysis needs.
+  - Sometimes it's necessary to transform data from wide to long or vice versa.
+  - Professionals often work with both formats, adapting based on the requirements of the analysis.

+This understanding of data formats enhances data analysis skills, providing flexibility in handling diverse datasets.
+The section emphasizes the importance of recognizing and adapting to different data formats throughout the data analysis process.